April 20th, 2023

 Continuing Education

 Urban Design Forum is now an AIA CES provider.
 If there are other continuing education credits you are interested in receiving, please contact Miranda Bellizia, Director of Member Engagement, miranda@urbandesignforum.org.
-This program has been submitted for AIA CES.
+This program has been approved for AIA CES.